Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-prerequisites.md

 ## Get deployment details

-When you install AI Unlimited using a CloudFormation template (CFT), you'll provide account and network details.
+When you install AI Unlimited using a CloudFormation template, you'll provide account and network details.

 If you want to, you can copy this template and send it to an admin who knows these details&mdash;to get them ahead of time.
 Or, get them from the AWS Management Console. ***(is the console sentence correct?)***